Are you having trouble affording health insurance? You're not alone.

-The Affordable Care Act provides for subsidies to help low and middle-income people afford health insurance.
-You might be able to get help paying for health insurance premiums, as well as help paying costs like coinsurance, copays, and deductibles once you have health coverage.
+The Affordable Care Act created government subsidies to help low and middle-income people pay for health insurance.
+These subsidies help pay for monthly health insurance premiums, as well as costs like coinsurance, copays, and deductibles once you have health coverage.

 What Kind of Financial Help Can I Get?